Setting Family Boundaries by Rancho Cucamonga Therapist

 Understanding the Cultural Context of Latino Families

-Before delving into the nuances of boundary-setting, it's important to recognize the cultural values that shape Latino family life.
+Before delving into boundary-setting, it's important to recognize the cultural values that shape Latino family life.
 Concepts like familismo (the strong sense of loyalty and responsibility to family) create a unique social fabric.
 Family gatherings are lively and large, privacy is often secondary to togetherness, and children are taught from a young age to honor their elders.

 What Do Healthy Boundaries Look Like?